apptainer/apptainer-admindocs/configfiles.rst

    These limitations do not apply to the root user.

-   This behavior differs from {Singularity} versions before 3.9, where the ``allow container squashfs/extfs`` directives also applied to the filesystem embedded in a SIF image.
+   This behavior differs from {Project} versions before 3.9, where the ``allow container squashfs/extfs`` directives also applied to the filesystem embedded in a SIF image.